mongodb/docs/source/reference/operators.rst

    When using the :dbcommand:`geoNear`, if document contains more than one field with coordinate values, MongoDB will return the same document multiple times.
-When using the :operator:`$within`, however, MongoDB returns opposite behavior.
+When using the :operator:`$within`, however, MongoDB provides opposite behavior: if a document contains more than one field with coordinate values, MongoDB will only return the document once.

-   The :operator:`$uniqueDocs` operator oerrides these default behaviors.
-By specifying "``$uniqueDocs: false``" in a :operator:`$within` query, will cause true :operator:`$within` queries to return a single document multiple times if there is more than one match.
-By extension by specifying "``uniqueDocs: true``" as an option to the :dbcommand:`geoNear`, this command will only return a single document once even if there are multiple matches.
+   The :operator:`$uniqueDocs` operator overrides these default behaviors.

+   By specifying "``$uniqueDocs: false``" in a :operator:`$within` query, will cause the query to return a single document multiple times if there is more than one match.

+   By contrast, if you specify "``uniqueDocs: true``" as an option to the a :dbcommand:`geoNear` command, then :dbcommand:`geoNear` only returns a single document even if there are multiple matches.

    You cannot specify :operator:`$uniqueDocs` with :operator:`$near`
    queries.

-TODO clarify $uniqueDocs as the wiki is unclear here.
-The true/false in the wiki seams to not line up with the behavior.

 Logical
 ~~~~~~~